WHAT IS THERAPY?

 I am a fully qualified psychotherapist, with a Postgraduate Diploma in Psychotherapy and Counselling from Regent’s University in London, one of the major institutions for training in existential-phenomenological therapy.

 I am also a registered member of both the British Association of Counselling and Psychotherapy (MBACP) and the Society for Existential Analysis (SEA), part of the Constructivist and Existential College of the UKCP.

-For the past five years I have also been running a local OCD support group, backed by Mind and the national OCD charity, OCD Action.
+Together with this, I worked as a volunteer counsellor for Mind for five years, as well as setting up and running a local OCD support group, backed by Mind and the national OCD charity, OCD Action.

 A lower fee can be negotiated for those experiencing financial difficulties.

 I have a room at Chartridge Lodge, Buckinghamshire, HP5 2TU.

 If you'd like to see me for an initial consultation session,

 please give me a call on 07717 833 450.

 Or drop me an email with your name and enquiry below.